BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 **:fontawesome-solid-tasks:{.task} Objective  ·  :fontawesome-solid-paper-plane: Requires [Paper](https://papermc.io)**

 The player must equip the specified quest item in the specified slot.
-The item must be any quest item as defined in _items.yml_.
+The item must be any quest item as defined in the _items_ section.
 Available slot types: `HEAD`, `CHEST`, `LEGS`, `FEET`.

 ```YAML